A life of courage and adventure

 “I guess I was pretty lucky.”
 Jim Hickey, former TV weather presenter, came and shot a story about the freak incident from Lawrie’s farm.
 “I was the headline story on the news on two channels that night.
 Even Fox TV in the US did a piece,” he says.

 Staying active has always been Lawrie’s way of dealing with life’s challenges.

 "I used to play in a band with the late Gerry Merito, one of the original members of the Howard Morrison quartet.
 I helped set up the surf life-saving patrols in my area at Karioitahi Beach but, with my health problems, I’ve had to let a few things go.” he says.

 Lawrie has atrial fibrillation, which gives him abnormal heart rhythms, and he also suffers from chest discomfort caused by angina.
 “My heart is like a V8 engine with the leads on the wrong cylinders.”

 Lawrie says he’s been fortunate to have such a great cardiologist in Dr Ivor Gerber.
 “He really knows his stuff.”

-The Heart Foundation, through its supporters, provided Dr Gerber with research grants in 2001 and 2002 towards his doctorate degree as well as a $60,000 annual salary for his Post-Doctoral Overseas Training Fellowship in San Francisco in 2003.
+The Heart Foundation, through its supporters, provided Dr Gerber with research grants in 2001 and 2002 towards his doctorate degree as well as $60,000 funding for his Post-Doctoral Overseas Training Fellowship in San Francisco in 2003.